magento/merchdocs/src/shipping/magento-shipping.md

 #### Support for Shipping Bundle Items

-Added Support of "ship together" & "ship separately" for Bundled Products in:
+Added Support of "ship together" and "ship separately" for _Bundle Product_ type in:

 -  Standard Shipping